Just before his death, Giorgio Morandi said “‘I have so many ideas that I still want to realize’.

 Looking at the excerpt of the 1964 still life, one notices that here the colors between the left aspect of the vessel and the background are similar.
 What makes for the boundary are the different directions of the paint strokes.
 What an interesting method.

 In the last still life, in addition to the dissolving boundary, I appreciated the colors.
 The feeble yellow and the lovely turquoise in the round shape in the foreground.
-I did not see this turquoise in any of the other paintings in the exhibition.
-The blue of the square vessel reminded me of the leftmost aspect of one of the still life painted in 1914.
+I did not see this pale turquoise in any of his other paintings in the exhibition.